Pep Guardiola: The Man City manager described as football's Che Guevara

 But the game is, like everywhere else, 11 versus 11 and the dimension of the pitches are basically the same.

 So he has learnt all about his players.
 He has found out who is good for his style and who is not.
-Then he has applied to them his principles, which do not change because, otherwise, "what is the point of doing something you don't feel inside".
+Then he has applied to them his principles, which do not change because otherwise, as he says, "what is the point of doing something you don't feel inside".

-So, more than the Catalan coach adapting to the Premier League, what we are watching is a squad that has adapted to him.
+So, more than the Catalan coach adapting to the Premier League, what we have been watching is a squad that has adapted to him.

 More relaxed and flexible - why Pep might stay at City

-For Guardiola to enjoy his job he needs to find it to be a personal challenge, he needs a club that really wants him and people who trust in what he does and believes.
+For Guardiola to enjoy his job he needs to find it a personal challenge, he needs a club that really wants him and people who trust in what he does and believes.
 It is all interlinked and it is all at City.

 That is why I think he will renew his current contract, which is scheduled to expire at the end of next season.
 He thinks there is still much to be done - and won.